Introduction to Protocol Testing

 - Stress and Reliability Testing: Includes the non-functional testing and overall performance testing of the protocols.

-- Functional Testing: All the behavioral aspects and the overall functionality of protocol is tested.
+- Functional Testing: All the behavioral aspects and the overall functionality of the protocol is tested.

 Advantages and Disadvantages